Why Argentina’s shock measures may be the best hope for its ailing economy

 “These bold initial actions aim to significantly improve public finances in a manner that protects the most vulnerable in society and strengthen the foreign exchange regime,” Julie Kozack, an IMF spokeswoman, said in a statement.
 “Their decisive implementation will help stabilize the economy and set the basis for more sustainable and private-sector led growth.”

-At the heart of Milei’s audacious economic agenda is his plan to devalue the peso from 400 to 800 per $1 U.S. dollar and then by an additional 2% each month.
-Part of the goal is to make Argentina’s exports less expensive — and thus more competitive — overseas and reduce the country’s gaping trade deficit.
+At the heart of Milei’s audacious economic agenda is his plan to devalue the peso from 400 to 800 per $1 U.S. dollar and then devaluing it by an additional 2% each month.
+The idea is to make Argentina’s exports less expensive — and thus more competitive — on global markets and reduce the country’s gaping trade deficit.

-And by making imports more expensive, the devaluation should not only help cut the trade gap but also slow the amount of money leaving Argentina.
-This would allow the central bank to replenish its depleted foreign-currency reserves, which are vital during financial crises.

 Some economists worry that Milei’s devaluation doesn’t actually go far enough.
 His plan would narrow — but not close – the gap between the official exchange rate and the 1,000-peso-to-$1 rate in the black market.